RidleyDD/BHTSproject/README.md

 This repository contains the backend and frontend files for the Fintrack webapp

+Fintrack is budgeting done better!
+With more intuitive data visualization to ensure you stay within the budgeting limits you set for yourself.

+The back end is comprised of express.js and node.js

+The front end is comprised of react

 > [!NOTE]
 > The following information is primarily intended for internal use of the app.
 Please be aware.